 You Belong Here

 Welcome!
 If you made it to this page with an interest in applying to a tenure-track position, you are in the right spot and we're excited you are here.
-Although we do not currently have any open lines right now, we'll post them here as they become available.

 To help you familiarize yourself with our search process when we have open positions, the Psychology Department, USI, and the Evansville community we've pulled together some resources.
 If you have any questions, do not hesitate to reach out to Dr. Amie McKibban.